nickorefice/juvenile/README.md

 `docker scout qv <ORG_NAME>/juvenile:1.0`
 4. Invoke Scout index, display CVE's and filter out base image vulnerabilities:
 `docker scout cves --ignore-base`
-  - Remediation can be performed by navigating to  `package.json` and changing `"express":"4.17.1"` to `"express": "4.17.3"` as suggested by Scout in the terminal output.
+  - Remediation can be performed by navigating to  `package.json` and changing line 20 `"express":"4.17.1"` to `"express": "4.17.3"` as suggested by Scout in the terminal output.
+  - Perform docker build `docker build -t <ORG_NAME>/juvenile:1.0 .`
   - Executing the Scout command again should no longer result in application layer vulnerabilities.
 5. Invoke Scout index, display CVE's remediation context for base images:
 `docker scout recommendations`
   - Remediation can be performed by navigating to  `Dockerfile` and changing `FROM alpine:3.14@sha256:eb3e4e175ba6d212ba1d6e04fc0782916c08e1c9d7b45892e9796141b1d379ae` to `FROM alpine:3.16` as suggested by Scout in the terminal output.
+  - Perform docker build `docker build -t <ORG_NAME>/juvenile:1.0 .`
   - Executing the Scout command again should no longer result in base layer vulnerabilities.

 ### GUI Demonstration steps

-docker scout cves dockersales/scout-demo-service:nickorefice -> Noisy - show base image results

-docker scout cves dockersales/scout-demo-service:nickorefice --ignore-base -> Ignores base. useful if platform or other team manages base image

-How to fix?
-See fix version in 'vulnerabilities' tab in DD or output of 'docker scout cves ...'

-FROM alpine:3.15
-#FROM alpine:3.14@sha256:eb3e4e175ba6d212ba1d6e04fc0782916c08e1c9d7b45892e9796141b1d379ae

-docker scout environment staging demonstrationorg/scout-demo-service:1.6 --platform linux/amd64 docker scout environment prod demonstrationorg/juvenile:main --platform linux/amd64

-docker scout environment staging demonstrationorg/juvenile:1.1.3 --platform linux/amd64

-# Build
-docker build -t demonstrationorg/juvenile:1.1.3 .
-docker buildx build --provenance=true --sbom=true -t demonstrationorg/juvenile:1.1.3 --push .
-docker build --tag demonstrationorg/juvenile:1.1.3 \
-  --attest type=sbom,generator=docker/scout-sbom-indexer:d3f9c2d \
-  --push .

-docker scout compare --to demonstrationorg/juvenile:main

-docker scout qv alpine:3.18.2

-# as a developer, I want to assess quality of image
-docker scout qv demonstrationorg/juvenile:1.1.3

-# Now I explore the cves in my container image
-docker scout cves demonstrationorg/juvenile:1.1.3 docker scout cves registry://demonstrationorg/security-playground:1.0.6 --platform linux/amd64

-# I make some changes and deploy as v2; I want to see the cves for the v2 image (now with VEX attestation powered by Sysdig)
-docker scout cves registry://demonstrationorg/juvenile:1.1.3  --platform linux/amd64 --org demonstrationorg

-# I only want to see which of the existing cves for the v2 image are affected (filter using the VEX attestation powered by Sysdig)
-docker scout cves registry://demonstrationorg/juvenile:1.1.3  --platform linux/amd64 --org demonstrationorg --only-vex-affected

-# Still some work to do so I make some more changes and deploy a v3 image, showing "AFFECTED" only (ie. nothing)
-docker scout cves registry://demonstrationorg/juvenile:1.1.3  --platform linux/amd64 --org demonstrationorg --only-vex-affected

-# Finally, to prove those other unaffected cves false-positive are still in there
-docker scout cves registry://demonstrationorg/juvenile:1.1.3  --platform linux/amd64 --org demonstrationorg
+1. In Docker Desktop navigate to `<ORG_NAME>/juvenile:1.0`
+2. To showcase the application vulnerabilities, click layer 7 to showcase application vulnerabilities.
+Expand `express 4.17.1` then `CVE-2022-24999`.
+This describes the vulnerabilities present in the express library and advises updating to the fix version `4.17.3`
+3. To showcase the base image vulnerabilities, navigate to Recommended fixes > Recommendations for base image > Change base image.
+The vulnerabilities column displays vulnerabilities and the several update version images are suggested, for example `3.16`.
+4. Navigate to the project in VS Code or your preferred code editor.
+5. Inside `package.json` modify line 20 `"express":"4.17.1"` to `"express": "4.17.3"` as suggested by Scout.
+6. Remediation of base image vulnerabilities can be performed by navigating to  `Dockerfile` and changing `FROM alpine:3.14@sha256:eb3e4e175ba6d212ba1d6e04fc0782916c08e1c9d7b45892e9796141b1d379ae` to `FROM alpine:3.16` as suggested by Scout.
+7. Open terminal.
+In VS Code this can be performed with CMD+J. Perform docker build `docker build -t <ORG_NAME>/juvenile:1.0 .`
+8. Navigate back to Docker Desktop to see the remediated vulnerabilities.

+### Supply chain attestation

 # To output with attestation and SBOM
 ## Creating a BuildKit Container
 docker buildx create --use --name=buildkit-container --driver=docker-container